genserver-social/community-tracker/README.md

 2. No racism, sexism, homophobia, transphobia, xenophobia, or casteism.
 3. No incitement of violence or promotion of violent ideologies.
 4. No harassment, dogpiling or doxxing of other users (if someone asks you to disengage, please do so).
-5. No illegal content (this server is hosted in USA and will abide by US law)
+5. No illegal content (this server is hosted in USA and will abide by US law, including DMCA/Copyright law).
 6. No impersonating other people or creating multiple accounts to circumvent bans / mutes / other forms of moderation.
-7. If you are a brand/company, please be mindful that there is no algorithm here: don't flood the feed with marketing.
+7. If you are a brand/company, please be mindful that there is no algorithm here: do not flood the public feed with marketing.
 Please do share useful things that are generally helpful and engage with the community, but this isn't the place for repeatedly sharing your company's materials.
 8. Right now we are not open to bots, you may follow and RT bots all you like, but signing one up to GenServer Social is not allowed for the time being.